-From the University of South Carolina Honor Code: It is the responsibility of every student at the University of South Carolina to adhere steadfastly to truthfulness and to avoid dishonesty, fraud, or deceit of any type in connection with any academic program.
-Any student who violates this Honor Code or who knowingly assists another to violate this Honor Code shall be subject to discipline.
+From the University of South Carolina Honor Code: The Honor Code is a set of principles established by the University to promote honesty and integrity in all aspects of the campus culture.
+It is the responsibility of every student at the University of South Carolina to adhere steadfastly to truthfulness and to avoid dishonesty in connection with any academic program.
+A student who violates, or assists another in violating the Honor Code, will be subject to University sanctions.